katungi/Runter/README.md

 ## Why?

-Still tring to figure that out.
+Still trying to figure that out.
 But I think it's because I love Flutter and I love React Native and I would want the best of both worlds.

 ⚠️ Experimental WIP ⚠️